Gospel of Mark: Christology

 Christology means a doctrine or understanding concerning the person or nature of Christ.
 In the New Testament writings it is frequently conveyed through the titles applied to Jesus.
 Most scholars agree that "Son of God" is the most important of these titles in Mark.
 It appears on the lips of God himself at the baptism and the transfiguration, and is Jesus' own self-designation.
 These and other instances provide reliable evidence of how the evangelist perceived Jesus, but it is not clear just what the title meant to Mark and his 1st-century audience.
-The term "Son of God" had certain meanings in the Hebrew Scriptures and among Jews, including referring to an angel, the nation of Israel as God’s people, a suffering righteous man, or simply a man.
+The term "Son of God" had certain meanings in the Hebrew Scriptures and among Jews, including referring to an angel, the nation of Israel as God's people, a suffering righteous man, or simply a man.
 One of the most significant Jewish meanings of this epithet is a reference to an earthly king adopted by God as his son at his enthronement, legitimizing his rule over Israel.
-In Hellenistic culture the same phrase meant a "divine man" or a supernatural being, covering legendary heroes like Hercules, god-kings like the Egyptian pharaohs, or famous philosophers like Plato.
-There is little evidence that "son of God" was a title for the messiah in 1st century Judaism.
-Strecker and Telford argue that Mark describes in Jesus as more of a Hellenistic "divine man" whose death and resurrection mean salvation in a move away from Jewish-Christian conceptions of the messiah.
-However, Ulrich Luz and Armin Baum find the four gospels to be biographies of Jesus in the style of the Hebrew Bible and rabbinic works with relatively little Greco-Roman influence.
+Some earlier scholarship attempted to use the concept of a "divine man" to argue the gospels were 'aretalogies', or narrative accounts of the deeds of a hero or god such as Hercules or the Egyptian pharaohs.
+However, Helen Bond notes that apart from the problematic notion of a 'divine man', there is little evidence that aretalogy represented a distinct genre.
+Ulrich Luz and Armin Baum find the four gospels to be biographies of Jesus in the style of the Hebrew Bible and rabbinic works with relatively little Greco-Roman influence.